 Dialectical Behaviour Therapy

-Dialectical Behaviour Therapy (DBT) is a comprehensive programme that was initially developed for intensely-feeling people whose difficulties get described in the medical world with the diagnosis of Borderline Personality Disorder, also known as Emotionally Unstable Personality Disorder (EUPD).
-DBT offers a research-supported treatment, which combines a wide range of behavioural and cognitive theories and methods with mindfulness skills.
-This therapy was designed by Dr Marsha Linehan, who herself was given the BPD diagnosis in early adulthood, and aims to address problems in regulating overwhelming emotions, impulsive behaviours and black-and-white thinking.
+Dialectical Behaviour Therapy (DBT) is a comprehensive programme that was initially developed in the early 90s for intensely-feeling people whose difficulties are commonly labelled in medical circles with the diagnosis of borderline (or emotionally unstable) personality disorder.
+DBT now benefits a much wider audience, including autistic people and those with ADHD.
+This therapy offers a research-supported treatment, which combines a wide range of behavioural and cognitive theories and methods with mindfulness skills.
+DBT was designed by Dr Marsha Linehan, who herself was given the BPD diagnosis in early adulthood, and aims to address problems in regulating overwhelming emotions, impulsive behaviours and black-and-white thinking.
 DBT has also been applied in treating eating difficulties, childhood trauma and substance abuse.
 To find out more about different components of DBT please visit the DBT Programme section of this website.

 DBT for Complex Post-Traumatic Stress